pvergiliusmaro/on-the-radar/README.md

 ## The Weekly Workflow
 **Daily:** Browse normally.
 Click the extension when you spot a company worth tracking.

 **Weekday mornings:** Perplexity Task digest lands in your inbox.
-Scan for action signals—a role worth applying to, a funding announcement worth commenting on, a leadership change worth noting.
+Scan for action signals: a role worth applying to, a funding announcement worth commenting on, a leadership change worth noting.

 **Weekly (~20 min):**
 1. Open the Perplexity Research Space